Data and Metadata

 Handwritten (lab) notes Handwritten (lab) notes are still a common practice in many scientific disciplines.
 These notes are easy to take during data generation.
 The greatest disadvantage, however, is the physical separation from the data itself and the difficulty to find, store and share this information.
 Often, handwritten lab notes do not follow a predictable structure and, hence, are hard to interpret and sometimes even hard to read.

-• creating one README file for each data file, whenever possible.
+file for each data file, whenever possible. - naming the

-• naming the README in a way that it is easily associated with the data file(s) it describes.
+in a way that it is easily associated with the data file(s) it describes. - writing the

-• writing the README document as a plain text file avoids proprietary data formats.
+document as a plain text file avoids proprietary data formats. - structuring multiple

 Time: 15 min